 Placement Testing and Specialized Tests: Placement Testing is handled through Counseling and Career Services.
 Testing does not determine whether or not students can attend College.
 The purpose of Placement Testing is to match the academic readiness of the student with the academic requirements of the curriculum.
 Persons applying for admission into all diploma or degree programs are required to test.
 Placement Test scores are used in conjunction with previous transcripts in determining whether students are academically ready to enter a particular curriculum.
 Testing is administered in the following areas: Writing, Reading Comprehension, and Mathematical skills.
 Testing is scheduled after applicants have submitted an application to the College.
 There is no charge for taking the test.

-TEAS testing is required for Allied Health applicants.
-The TEAS test measures reading comprehension and basic mathematics.
+Test of Essential Academic Skills (TEAS) is required for Allied Health applicants.
+The TEAS test measures reading comprehension, basic mathematics, English and science.
 The TEAS provides an objective measurement of critical thinking skills, test taking, stress levels, social interaction and learning styles.
 Students may contact Counseling & Career Services about TEAS testing.